GreenSaladLeaf/Bike-Share/README.md

     ROUND(end_lng,4) AS end_lng,         -- rounding to 4 decimal places (precision of about 10 meters)
 FROM
     `bike-share-case-study-430704.Bike_share.bike_share_12months`
+)
+SELECT  *
+FROM formatted_data
 WHERE
     start_lat BETWEEN 41.6 AND 42.1  -- Chicago-only latitude range
     AND start_lng BETWEEN -88 AND -87.5  -- Chicago-only longitude range
     AND end_lat BETWEEN 41.6 AND 42.1    -- Chicago-only latitude range
-    AND end_lng BETWEEN -88 AND -87.5;  -- Chicago-only longitude range
+    AND end_lng BETWEEN -88 AND -87.5  -- Chicago-only longitude range
+    AND start_lat IS NOT NULL   -- exclude null value AND start_lng IS NOT NULL
+    AND end_lat IS NOT NULL
+    AND end_lng IS NOT NULL
 ```

 By standardizing the dataset, duplicates are removed, and inconsistencies in timestamps, text fields, and geographic coordinates are addressed.
 This ensures that any analysis, whether it be trip durations or station usage, is based on clean, uniform data